-You may not think that ARM processors stand a chance in bodHOST Dedicated Server Hosting environment, but there are stringent benefits with ARM processors in the web hosting industry, and for a start because they’re power-efficient compared to Intel and AMD processors.
+You may not think that ARM processors stand a chance in a bodHOST Dedicated Server Hosting environment, but there are stringent benefits with ARM processors in the web hosting industry, and for a start, because they’re power-efficient compared to Intel and AMD processors.
 This means ARM-based devices have the following benefits:

 Higher Battery Life and Reduced Cooling Requirements :

-Having said that, the stringent benefits of ARM processors are primarily higher battery life (for devices that have a battery) and reduced cooling requirements.
+Having said that, the primary benefits of ARM processors are higher battery life (for devices that have a battery) and reduced cooling requirements.
 In a server environment, this can equate to reduced power consumption and not requiring the level of cooling and ventilation as would be necessary for servers that are also low power, but instead have Intel or AMD processors inside.

-ARM Processors can result in thinner, slimmer and more portable servers
+ARM Processors can result in thinner, slimmer, and more portable servers

-In a usage environment where an ARM-based servers are perfect, the benefits also come along when it concerns the size of servers, considering data centres only have infinite space and room – and for powerful servers, they can only be so compact before it becomes impossible because of the amount of heat the components will generate, especially the processor.
+In a usage environment where ARM-based servers are perfect, the benefits also come along when it concerns the size of servers, considering data centres only have infinite space and room – and for powerful servers, they can only be so compact before it becomes impossible because of the amount of heat the components will generate, especially the processor.

-Coupled in a system-on-a-chip package, servers can be thinner, lighter and use less power
+Coupled in a system-on-a-chip package, servers can be thinner, lighter, and use less power

-Where can ARM processors by useful in ?
+Where can ARM processors be useful?

 Well, as reported by TechWorld, a company called Calxeda that makes chips using the ARM processor design, believes that ARM processors will, in the future, coincide with Intel or AMD processors, to make a server that has a similar concept to hybrid graphics – where intensive processing will be executed and handled by the x86 processors, whereas tasks that can make use of more power-efficient processors and that doesn’t require a lot of processing power could be handled by the power-efficient ARM processors.

-If you consider for a moment, Hybrid Graphics
+If you consider, for a moment, Hybrid Graphics

 Many computer systems today have hybrid graphics systems – in fact, even Apple notebooks have hybrid graphics.
 To save battery life and for general non-gaming use, Apple’s operating system will make use of the more power-efficient Intel HD graphics processor, but if you’re running more graphically-intensive applications (a prime example being games, obviously) – the operating system will automatically switch to the more performance-efficient graphics processor – in the case of Apple laptops, currently an NVIDIA GeForce graphics processor.